 Without further ado, here’s the recipe:

-- Note: These do melt quickly, so it's best to keep them in the freezer when you're not eating them.
+These do melt quickly, so it's best to keep them in the freezer when you're not eating them.

 If you follow the Trim Healthy Mama plan, this recipe is an S. You probably shouldn’t eat more than a couple per day since they make BIG, regular-sized “Reeses” cups!

 Want another healthy variation of Reeses?
 Red and Honey has these decadent-looking peanut butter cups that call for almond butter and honey!
 They’re not THM-compliant, but they look amazing for children or those who may be living in maintenance mode.

 Here are more healthy candy recipes at The Humbled Homemaker!